-To address these challenges, we propose FusionLog, a novel zero‑label cross‑system log-based anomaly detection method.
-Specifically, to tackle the first challenge, we design training-free router based on log semantic similarity that dynamically partitions the unlabeled target logs into “general logs” and “proprietary logs,” thereby providing fine‑grained inputs for subsequent processing.
+To address these challenges, we propose FusionLog, a novel cross‑system log-based anomaly detection method based on the collaboration between LLM and small model.
+Specifically, to tackle the first challenge, we design a training-free router based on log semantic similarity that dynamically partitions the unlabeled target logs into “general logs” and “proprietary logs,” thereby providing fine‑grained inputs for subsequent processing.
 To address the second challenge, we design a dual-branch processing method.
-For general logs, we adopts a small model based on system‑agnostic representation meta‑learning for direct training and inference, inheriting general patterns between the source and target systems.
-For proprietary logs, we generates pseudo‑labels and fine‑tuning the previously introduced small model via multi-round collaborative knowledge distillation and fusion based on LLM and SM to enhance its recognition of system-specific anomaly patterns.
+For general logs, we adopt a small model based on system‑agnostic representation meta‑learning for direct training and inference, inheriting general patterns between the source and target systems.
+For proprietary logs, we generate pseudo‑labels and fine‑tune the previously introduced small model via multi-round collaborative knowledge distillation and fusion based on LLM and small model to enhance its recognition of target-specific anomaly patterns.
 We evaluate the performance of FusionLog on three public log datasets from different systems (HDFS, BGL and OpenStack).
 Results show that under zero-label conditions, FusionLog achieves over 90\% F1-score, significantly outperforming state‑of‑the‑art cross‑system log-based anomaly detection methods.

-In summary, the contributions of this paper are as follows: \begin{itemize} \item{This work is the first to conceptualize cross‑system logs at the knowledge level by dividing them into “general logs” and “proprietary logs,” and to design specialized processing strategies based on their distinct characteristics.
-This breaks away from existing approaches that focus solely on general log patterns, ignore proprietary logs of the target system.} \item{We propose FusionLog, a novel zero‑label cross‑system log‑based anomaly detection method, which effectively fuses general knowledge and proprietary knowledge via semantic routing and multi-round collaborative knowledge distillation and fusion based on LLM and SM, enabling zero‑label log‑based anomaly detection in new systems.} \item{Evaluation results on three public log datasets demonstrate the significant effectiveness of our method.} \end{itemize}
+In summary, the contributions are as follows: \begin{itemize}[leftmargin=*] \item{This work is the first to conceptualize cross‑system logs at the knowledge level by dividing them into “general logs” and “proprietary logs,” and to design specialized processing strategies based on their distinct characteristics.
+This breaks away from existing approaches that focus solely on general log patterns and ignore proprietary logs of the target system.} \item{We propose FusionLog, a novel cross‑system log‑based anomaly detection method, which effectively fuses general knowledge and proprietary knowledge via semantic routing and multi-round collaborative knowledge distillation and fusion based on LLM and small model.} \item{Evaluation results on three public log datasets demonstrate the significant effectiveness of our method.} \end{itemize}